Trevor Noah One-Ups Stephen Colbert In Battle For Best Trump Mockery

 Then, earlier this month, Colbert and “The Late Show” unveiled a concept called “The Trump Attacked Me on Twitter” Hall of Fame.
 Although not a physical space, Colbert immediately inducted various public figures, including Mika Brzezinski, Joe Scarborough and John Oliver, in videos that went viral.

-Now, not to be outdone, “The Daily Show” has expanded its Twitter library concept by debuting a new video series called “Verified Survivor.”
-Extremely similar in concept to Colbert’s Hall of Fame, “Verified Survivor” showcases famous figures talking about what it was like to be attacked by the president on Twitter.
-Videos starring the likes of Stephen King and Mark Cuban are already available on the show’s YouTube channel.
+Now, not to be outdone, “The Daily Show” has finally published the “Verified Survivor” videos on YouTube for a more wide audience.
+You can watch them on the show’s YouTube channel.

-“I am, ladies and gentleman, boys and girls, a Trump-less American,” says King of the fact Trump blocked him on Twitter.
+“I am, ladies and gentleman, boys and girls, a Trump-less American,” says King of the fact Trump blocked him on Twitter in his “Verified Survivor” video.

 It remains to be seen whether Colbert and “The Late Show” will try to outdo this latest Trump mockery.
 His team was recently nominated for an Outstanding Variety Talk Series Emmy award, while Noah’s team was not ― perhaps Colbert now has less to prove.

-But with the actually incredible Twitter library and this new series coming from the opposition ― not to mention Noah calling Trump a penis-shaped deadly asteroid last week ― the onus should be on “The Late Show” to go one step further.
+But with the actually incredible Twitter library and this new publication of the series coming from the opposition ― not to mention Noah calling Trump a penis-shaped deadly asteroid last week ― the onus should be on “The Late Show” to go one step further.

 If one of these programs lands a good enough Trump joke, that means he’s no longer president, right?

-Note: UPDATE: This article has been updated to reflect that the “Verified Survivor” series was originally a part of “The Daily Show” Twitter library.
-It was the publication of the videos on YouTube that was new.